Buying Property in Portugal

-The country will require completing accounts, contracts, and payments before investing.
+Completion of accounts, contracts, and payments is required before investing.
 Here is the step-by-step process of buying a property in Portugal:

 - Open a local bank account and obtain a Personal Fiscal Number from the local tax office.

-- Browse through online property portals to shortlist desired property or use a local estate agent.
+- Browse online property portals to shortlist desired property or use a local estate agent.

 - Engage with an independent solicitor to check contracts and ensure the property is surveyed.

 - Sign the Contrato de Promessa de Compra e Venda (Sale Contract) after agreeing on the sale price and physical check.

 - Make a down payment or deposit.

 - Pay for the property transfer tax or Imposto Municipal sobre a Transmissão Onerosa de Imóveis (IMT).